Alan Joyce (businessman): Career

+Early career

 In 1988, Joyce commenced work at Aer Lingus, the flag carrier of Ireland.
 He held various positions in sales, marketing, information technology, network planning, operations research, revenue management and fleet planning.
 In 1996, he resigned to join the now-defunct Ansett Australia.
 In 2000, Joyce joined Qantas.
 At both Ansett Australia and Qantas, he headed the Network Planning, Schedules Planning and Network Strategy functions.
-Joyce was appointed CEO of Qantas subsidiary Jetstar Airways in October 2003.
+Joyce was appointed CEO of Qantas subsidiary Jetstar in October 2003.

 CEO of Qantas

-Joyce became CEO of Qantas on 28 November 2008.
-He is a former Director of Orangestar Investment Holdings Pte Limited (holding company of Singapore-based Jetstar Asia Airways and Valuair) and Jetstar Pacific Airlines Aviation Joint Stock Company (in Vietnam).
+Joyce became CEO of Qantas on November 28, 2008.
+He succeeded Geoff Dixon, who had been in the role since March 2001.
+Joyce is a former director of Orangestar Investment Holdings Pte Limited (holding company of Singapore-based Jetstar Asia and Valuair) and Jetstar Pacific Airlines Aviation Joint Stock Company (in Vietnam).

+2010–2011 Senate inquiry on airline safety

+In 2010, a Senate inquiry into airline safety in low-cost airline practices was called.
+Joyce was called to testify regarding a 2007 incident that had occurred when he was CEO of Jetstar.

+On 25 February 2011, at his first hearing at the Senate inquiry, Joyce insisted safety was aligned in the Qantas Group.
+He closed his opening statement with "Let me make this clear: at Jetstar there is no compromise on safety.
+The budget airline model does not require it, and we would never accept it.
+Qantas and Jetstar have different brands, but are completely aligned on safety.
+We would never compromise that."

+On 24 June 2011, The Sydney Morning Herald reported, "Qantas and Jetstar intend to press ahead with their plans to fast-track relatively inexperienced co-pilots into airliner cockpits, despite a parliamentary inquiry yesterday finding against the practice", while also noting that the Civil Aviation Safety Authority had argued that "there is no evidence to suggest that [the cadet training schemes] approach has resulted in any diminution of safety standards".

+2011 Qantas industrial disputes

 On 29 October 2011, as a result of continuing industrial unrest following the announcement of job losses and structural changes at Qantas, Joyce grounded the entire Qantas mainline fleet.

 The Australian named Joyce the most influential business leader in 2011.
 Yet a poll following his controversial 2011 grounding of the Qantas fleet showed the action has increased negative public perception of the airline.
-In 2011, Joyce's remuneration was increased 71 per cent from $2.92 million in 2009–10 to $5.01 million and he was granted 1.7 million Qantas shares under a long-term incentive plan.
+In 2011, Joyce's remuneration was increased 71 percent from $2.92 million in 2009–10 to $5.01 million and he was granted 1.7 million Qantas shares under a long-term incentive plan.
 His reported comments that his salary was "conservative" were criticised by the Australian and International Pilots Association (AIPA).

-In May 2019, Joyce committed to three more years as the chief executive of Qantas.
-In response to the COVID-19 pandemic, Joyce gave up his salary for the rest of the financial year.

-Pieing incident
+2016–2017 company restructuring

+The Guardian reported Joyce's total pay package had doubled to $24.6 million for the 2016-17 financial year, nearly twice as much as the $12.96m he received in the previous 12 months.
+This followed the airline announcing it will cut 5000 full-time jobs to achieve $2bn in cost reductions by the same financial year.